 Food and Nutrition

 Food and Nutrition operates as a distinct department within Design.
-Students in years 6 - 8 attend on a rotation basis, thus receiving a good grounding in both theoretical and practical aspects.
+Pupils in years 6 - 8 attend on a rotation basis, thus receiving a good grounding in both theoretical and practical aspects.

 These include nutrition, safety, hygiene, ingredients, technique, equipment and creativity.

-11 weeks are spent doing so in years 6 and 7, and 8 weeks during year 8.
-It's an option in Year 9 and for IGCSE (Cambridge International).
+11 weeks are spent doing so in Years 6 and 7, and 8 weeks during Year 8.
+It's an option in Year 9 and for GCSE (AQA Food Preparation and Nutrition).
 The GCSE is studied over 2 years.

 Lower School